 Watch my YouTube video for this post.

 A mama has to have a big bag of tricks to make chores and cleaning fun, especially if they are to elicit some help for Spring cleaning!

-This year I’ve set the stage to make cleaning bright, fun and cheerful with this DIY kids cleaning caddy.
+This year I’ve set the stage to make cleaning bright, fun, and cheerful with this DIY kid cleaning caddy.
 They can easily grab it and go clean to their heart’s content! (which may or may not last for more than 5 minutes).

 Creating your own kids cleaning caddy doesn’t take much more than a few simple essentials.

-I know my kids will end up spraying way more cleaner than they need, but I can’t hardly blame them when the cleaner smells so lemony fresh.
+I know my kids will end up spraying way cleaner than they need, but I can hardly blame them when the cleaner smells so lemony fresh.
 I feel okay about that knowing that it won’t harm them.

 FREE PRINTABLE ROOM CLEANING CHECKLIST

 Before we dive into all the supplies for the caddy, you can grab this FREE ROOM CLEANING CHECKLIST by filling out the form below.

 You’ll receive an email to give you instant access to my TIDBITS SUBSCRIBER LIBRARY with this printable and more.

 *Already a subscriber?
 No need to fill out the form again.
 The link and passcode to the library will be in every email I send.